AL-AlamySploit/Install-packages/README.md

-# Install-pckages
+# Install-packages
 #This only for testing
-#  Install-Pckages no Termux
+#  Install-Packages no Termux

 <pre><span class="pl-c"></span> #command </span>